 The plane speeded through to gates at SFO, docking at Gate 81 and once again the sea of humanity took its time disembarking.

-Overall: For a 2 hour hop, the service was adequate and well delivered.
-The problems encountered were fixed and the staff friendly as usual.
+Overall: For a 2-hour hop, the service was adequate and well delivered.
+The problems encountered were fixed and the staff was friendly as usual.
 I just wish the captain had stuck on Channel 9…

 A San Francisco panic

 Heading off the plane, there was one priority – to get some decent chocolate for the folks back home and demonstrate the Hershey company doesn’t have an exclusive on chocolate in the USA.
 I quickly repacked my back on landing and headed off to the Ghirardelli chocolate shop (where I stocked up on bits for friends and family).
 Looking at the time on the board I had a good half hour before boarding – time for a United Club Visit